Powder Coating Alloy Wheels in London: Durability, Finishes & Costs

 How long does powder coating last?

-Can I choose any colour or finish?
+Can I choose any colour or finish for powder coating?

 Is powder coating suitable for all alloy wheels?